The promise of husky and reindeer encounters led me to leave Stockholm for Västerbotten in Swedish Lapland.

 Our second stop of the day was the Forsknäckarna Wilderness Camp, which offers rustic accommodation, dining, and a variety of outdoor activities.

-During the warmer months, they guide whitewater rafting trips on the Vindelalven River.
+They guide whitewater rafting trips on the Vindelalven River during the warmer months.

 In winter, they'll take you ice climbing and snowmobiling.
 The on-site sauna and hot tub are available year-round.

 The camp can host solo travelers and groups, bachelor/bachelorette parties, and corporate retreats.

 To help you disconnect, the camp doesn't offer Wi-Fi.

-Our group split into two at the camp, with four or five people opting to go whitewater rafting.
+Our group split into two at the camp, with four or five people going whitewater rafting.

 The rest of us drove out to watch them put the rafts in the river, and then we sped ahead and walked through the woods to a spot near some rapids where we could take photos.

 Along the way, we picked wild blueberries and lingonberries to eat.

-I like the blueberries, but I am less into the raw lingonberries.
-I prefer them to be cooked or incorporated into ice cream.
+I like the blueberries, but not the raw lingonberries; I prefer them to be cooked or incorporated into ice cream.

 The largest rapids that day were Class III-IV, which signifies moderate difficulty.
 I believe that's what you see in the photo above.

 See also: Rafting Nepal's Kali Gandaki River

 Once we got the photos, the rafters continued downriver while the rest of us returned to Forsknäckarna.

 I used my free time for my first Swedish sauna.
 It was a dry sauna and plenty hot.

 I lasted about 20 minutes, which was hopefully enough time to sweat out some toxins.